 So far, I like Suriyanuwat House the most.
 Once I was done with it I looked at it and I thought that this building is very cute, like a doll house.
 The original house belonged to Phraya Suriyanuwat, and it’s located on Larnluang Road.
 It’s now a museum that is open to the public.

+What is Handigraph’s philosophy?
 I do it because I like it.
 I love carving eraser stamps.
 I work based on what I’m comfortable with.
 I don’t like pressure.
 I like the feeling where I carve something, and let my mind focus on just that moment, with the mindset that at times, I may not know what the final outcome is going to be.
 I don’t want to do commissions because a client may expect something different from what I’m doing.
 Most of the stuff that I sell are hand prints of the rubber stamps that I’ve made.

+What does one have to do if they want to practice or start carving rubber stamps?
 We hold workshops sometimes at different venues such as Museum Siam.
 But the most simple thing you can start with is just try to do it.
 It’s just like most types of crafts, theoretically, it isn’t that complicated but to improve your skills, you need practice.
 Keep doing the same things until you are proficient.
 Then you can see the details and you’ll know which type of rubber or paper would be good for a certain type of work.
 These things require observations and experiences.

+What do you do or where do you go when you have a creative block?
 I’ll eat snacks when I’m really tired and I want to heal myself.
 Desserts are my source of healing.

+If you could choose one artist or creative individual to have a coffee with, who would you choose?
 I’ll go with Wara, my husband.
 Because we’re both designers, and he’s my life partner, my consultant and he knows my vibe.
 He knows what I’m thinking, with or without words.
 I feel the most comfortable around him.
 He’s like my best partner for every and any circumstance.

 THE INTEREST IN THAILAND’S INDEPENDENT COMIC LED NICOLAS VERSTAPPEN TO DIG DEEP INTO THE HISTORY OF THAILAND’S COMIC AND EVENTUALLY RESULT IN THE BOOK THAT CHARTS THAILAND’S COMIC CHRONICLE OF THE PAST 100 YEARS